-a young musician and composer causing a stir, not only on the club scene, but also in classical concert venues is probably a world-first.
+a young musician and composer causing a stir on the club scene as well as in classical concert venues is probably a world-first.
 It may also be the first time that purists from the classical and techno camps actually agree on something – That they don’t know quite what to make of this young musician who refuses to stick to the rules.
 For Francesco Tristano this kind of reaction is nothing new.
-When he and his trio, Aufgang, begin to play techno from sheets, his puzzled audience shuffle in their seats.
-Experienced concert audiences and classical music lovers may feel equally baffled when they hear a pianist blend and mix his own composition – just like a DJ – into a piece by Frescobaldi.
+Experienced concert audiences and classical music lovers may feel equally baffled when they hear a pianist blend and mix his own composition – just like a DJ – into a piece by baroque composer Girolamo Frescobaldi…

-The intrepidness with which 29-year-old Francesco Tristano combines eras and styles, occasionally allowing them to collide, may initially create a baffled response.
-However, Luxembourg-born Francesco Tristano has no aspirations as an agitator.
+The intrepidness with Francesco Tristano combines eras and styles, occasionally allowing them to collide, may initially create a baffled response.
+However, Luxembourg-born Tristano has no aspirations as an agitator.
 Almost everything he does is an expression of an open-minded attitude which refuses to accept borders and constrictions.
-Tristano knows all about the interpretational conventions that have shaped generations of classical pianists – But he has chosen to ignore them.
-He does not seek approval as an artist and when his dynamic performance emotively basks in the intrinsic severity of baroque music – that’s when he’s truly radical.
+Tristano knows all about the interpretational conventions that have shaped generations of classical pianists – and he has chosen to ignore them.
+He does not seek approval as an artist and when his dynamic performance emotively basks in the intrinsic severity of Old music – that’s when he’s truly radical.

-Francesco Tristano discovered the piano at the age of five.
+Tristano, born in 1981, discovered the piano at the age of five.
 Aged 13, he played his first concert, presenting his own compositions.
-He later toured both as a soloist and with renowned orchestras, such as the Russian National Orchestra, the French National Orchestra of Lille and the Philharmonie Luxembourg.
-Tristano founded the chamber ensemble, The New Bach Players, with whom he has also performed as a conductor.
-This ensemble consciously breaks with conventions, using a Steinway grand piano and old, vibratoless bows on contemporary string instruments.
+He later toured both as a soloist and with renowned orchestras, such as the Russian National Orchestra, the Deutsches Symphonie-Orchester Berlin, and the Hanoi Philharmonic Orchestra among others.
+Tristano founded his chamber ensemble, The New Bach Players which he also conducts.
+This ensemble consciously breaks with conventions, using a modern grand piano and old, vibratoless bows on contemporary string instruments.